-The Yorkshire Party calls for the ban of High Volume Hydraulic Fracturing (Fracking) for Shale Gas throughout Yorkshire.
+The Yorkshire Party supports a ban on High Volume Hydraulic Fracturing (Fracking) for Shale Gas throughout Yorkshire.

 We believe it makes no sense at all for the UK government to be promoting the development of a new fossil fuel industry having signed up to the Paris Agreement on climate change.

-The Yorkshire Party recognises that Yorkshire is a significant energy producer within the UK and has an important manufacturing sector.
-We want to see the development of an energy policy for Yorkshire which has at its core an ambitious target of renewable energy use and an innovative programme of low carbon technology use.
+We recognise that Yorkshire is a significant energy producer within the UK and has an important manufacturing sector.
+We want to see the development of an energy policy for Yorkshire that has at its core an ambitious target of renewable energy use and an innovative programme of low carbon technology use.